Skip to content

 Cheesy Mashed Potatoes

-These cheesy mashed potatoes are light and fluffy yet baked and creamy!
-Topped with a melted golden cheesy topping, this is the perfect easy side dish to add to your holiday menu!
+These cheesy mashed potatoes are light, fluffy and made with 3 kinds of cheese.
+These potatoes are a great make ahead easy side dish to add to your holiday menu!

 This post may contain affiliate links.
 Read disclosure policy.